CDW

-CDW Corporation, headquartered in Lincolnshire, Illinois, is a provider of technology products and services for business, government and education.
-The company has a secondary division known as CDW-G, devoted solely to United States governmental entities, such as K-12 schools, universities, non-profit healthcare organizations, State & Local and the Federal government.
+CDW Corporation is an American multi-brand provider of information technology services, serving business, government, education, and healthcare sectors across the United States, the United Kingdom, and Canada.
+Headquartered in Vernon Hills, Illinois, CDW is a Fortune 500 and generated $21 billion in annual net sales in 2023.

 History

 CDW was originally incorporated in 1984 as "MPK Computing" by its founder Michael Krasny.
 The idea was born when Krasny took a small ad in a free-circulation newspaper to sell his computer and printer.
 It later became Computer Discount Warehouse and then simply CDW.